gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ##### !question

-Let’s look at a case from a non-software point of view.
-Which of these do you believe represents that definition of the Strangler Pattern?
+Let's consider a non-software example- you own a classic car that needs to be updated.
+Which of these options represents the Strangler Pattern?

-You own a classic car that could stand to be updated and upgraded.
-Here are some options you are faced with:

 ##### !end-question

 ##### !options

-* You could buy a brand new fully functioning car.
+* Buying a brand new, fully functioning car.
-* You could take it apart piece by piece to restore it and hope it still works once you put it back together.
+* Taking the car apart piece by piece to restore it, hoping it still works when you put it back together.
-* You could take it apart one piece at a time, restore and replace that portion and test to ensure the car still runs.
+* Taking it apart one piece at a time, restoring and replacing each one and testing to ensure the car still runs.
 ##### !end-options

 ##### !answer

-* You could take it apart one piece at a time, restore and replace that portion and test to ensure the car still runs.
+* Taking it apart one piece at a time, restoring and replacing each one and testing to ensure the car still runs.
 ##### !end-answer

 #### !explanation
-This  gives us two benefits:
+Two benefits to this strategy are:
-1. You can still run the car while you are incrementally restoring it
+1. You can still run the car while you are incrementally restoring it.
-1. If a fix is completed piece by piece, you have an easier time identifying the source of the problem
+1. If a fix is completed piece by piece, you have an easier time identifying the source of the problem.

 #### !end-explanation
 <!-- other optional sections -->